bitemyapp/esqueleto/README.md

 ```

 With the `now` function we could now use the current time of the postgres RDBMS on any query.
-Do notice that `now` does not use any arguments, so we use an empty list cast to a valid
+Do notice that `now` does not use any arguments, so we use `()` that is an instance of
-`UnsafeSqlFunctionArgument` instance to represent no arguments.
+`UnsafeSqlFunctionArgument` to represent no arguments, an empty list cast to a correct value

-Note: make () an instance of `UnsafeSqlFunctionArgument` for when no arguments are needed, this
-casting is quite dumb.
+will yield the same result as `()`.

 We can also use `unsafeSqlFunction` for more complex functions with customs values using
 `unsafeSqlValue` which turns any string into a sql value of whatever type we want, disclaimer: